yunqu/PYNQ-base-derivative/README.md

 6. Generate DSA related files.

 The make flow provided in this repository has to be run under Linux.
-The entire flow is automated.
+The entire flow is **automated**.

 ## Quick Start

 To use the make flow, the following steps have to be followed:

-1. Make sure correct `settings.csh/sh` files are sourced.
+1. Make sure correct Vivado settings files are sourced.
 2. Go inside your local PYNQ repository.
 If not downloaded yet, run

 	```shell